 Step 2: UI/UX design

-Right after completing an extensive product discovery, UI/UX design services comes into play.
+Right after completing an extensive product discovery, UI/UX design services come into play.
 With all the information on the future SaaS product needed, designers put lots of effort into making your product visually appealing and engaging to users.

 Prototyping